enkidevs/curriculum/sql/dql/basic-queries/where-5.md

 ---

-# WHERE  (LIKE & BEWTEEN)
+# LIKE & BEWTEEN

 ---
 ## Content

-Considering this table[3].
+The `WHERE` keyword can be coupled with the `LIKE`, `IN`, and `BETWEEN` operators to create more complex querie conditions.
+Using this table[1], we'll take a look at how `LIKE` and `BETWEEN` behave.

-The `LIKE` statement accepts a pattern string, where wildcard characters are used to denote an acceptable pattern[1].
+The `LIKE` statement accepts a pattern string, where wildcard characters are used to denote an acceptable pattern[2].

  - `%` is a **wildcard**.
 This means it counts for a string of any characters of any length, including nothing.
  - `_` represents only one character.